-NEW SECTION SECTION 1.
 Findings.
 The county council hereby finds the following facts:

-- A. In hiring and dealing with contractors and subcontractors of all types, public and private owners, developers, contractors, financial institutions and sureties have discriminated and do discriminate against minority and women's businesses doing business with King County based on the race and sex of the owners of these businesses. - B. But for the provisions of its past and present minority and women's business enterprise ordinances, King County would have been, and would continue to be, a passive participant in the discrimination against these businesses. - C. The provisions of this ordinance are necessary to remedy the discrimination against minority and women's businesses and to prevent King County from financing and participating in this discrimination with its contracting dollars. - D. The market from which King County draws contractors extends throughout the State of Washington. - E. King County is prohibited by state law from helping minority and women's businesses overcome the effects of discrimination through financial assistance or reduction of bonding requirements.
-While the existence of such alternative remedies must continue to be explored, no effective alternatives appear to be presently available.
+- A. In hiring and dealing with contractors and subcontractors of all types, public and private owners, developers, contractors, financial institutions and sureties have discriminated and do discriminate against minority and women's businesses doing business or seeking to do business with King County based on the race and sex of the owners of these businesses.
+This discrimination has been established by public hearings conducted by the county council and other local jurisdictions and by the studies and reports performed for the county by consultants.
+The factual findings of these reports, specifically the Perkins Coie study dated January 1990 and the Washington Consulting Group study dated July 9, 1990, are incorporated herein by this reference. - B. But for the provisions of its past and present minority and women's business enterprise ordinances, King County would have been, and would continue to be, a passive participant in the discrimination against these businesses. - C. The provisions of this chapter are necessary to remedy the discrimination against minority and women's businesses and to wmbeord.pb prevent King County from financing and participating in this discrimination with its contracting dollars.